 3. Develop and Continuously Update Your Data Security Policy

-Formalise your data security policy, make sure both your entire organisation and your vendors are familiar with it, and update it as needed to address new threats.
+Formalize your data security policy, make sure both your entire organization and your vendors are familiar with it, and update it as needed to address new threats.

 SaaS Security Checklist Essentials

 Every company is different, but in working with cloud applications, you can build your own custom checklist based on shared essentials.